 It may be relevant to mention that these fundamentals cannot change, regardless of any climate change considerations, so long that the Earth is round and rotates while exposed to direct solar radiation.

-The circular movements of the trade winds over the Atlantic shape oceanic surface currents by wind stress in the exact same pathways.
+The circular movements of the trade winds over the Atlantic shape oceanic surface currents by wind shear in the exact same pathways.
 Geological evidence provided by the existence of the world’s largest sedimentary phosphate deposits (72 % of World reserves*) trapped at the bottom of Morocco’s Atlas Mountains, confirm that trade winds have been active for millions of years.

 Indeed, high marine biological productivity associated with upwelling ocean currents along continental margins brought phosphorus-rich cold waters from deeper ocean levels nearer to the surface.
 Compounded by the merging of warmer Indian (and Pacific) oceans waters coming from the East, this nourished and stimulated the growth of an exceptionally rich biotope.
 Pushed towards a shallow area located at the bottom of North Africa's Atlas nascent mountain range, the currents attracted significant amounts of sea predators (Sharks and Rays) whose remains accumulated in this area.